 - What kind of feedback have buyers left?

 - Is their store page linked to a website?
 Social media pages?
 How developed are these sites and how many followers do they have?
 Do they have marketing materials like a logo?
 Pictures of their facility is another bonus.

 - What do you find people saying when you search for them on forums and social media?
 Does the web even validate their existence as a breeder?
 Some good places to check:

-- Start with a general Google Search with the breeder individual or company name.
+- Conduct a general Google Search with the breeder individual or company name.

 - Visit their Facebook page if they have one and check reviews there.

 - Visit FBI - Feedback and Inquiries for Reptiles forum on Facebook.
 Use the "Search this group" function.